Supporting the implementation of an emissions trading scheme in Ukraine

 State of implementation/results

-- The EU Association Agreement and EU candidate status oblige Ukraine to introduce an EU Emissions Trading System (ETS).
+- Through the EU Association Agreement and EU candidate status, Ukraine is obliged to introduce an EU Emissions Trading System (ETS).
 The ambition to rapidly implement EU directives, including the ETS, is increasing.
-At national level, the project promotes the development of administrative structures and capacities.
-To this end, it supports its partners in creating a basis for determining the emissions cap (emissions scenarios).
-It enables the competent authority to carry out the verification of emission reports of installations subject to ETS.
-The project promotes the development of procedures for emission certificates.
-The IT system is being further developed and integrated into Ukraine's e-government structures.
-An ETS pilot phase enables plant operators, verifiers, authorities and environmental inspectors to apply their knowledge.
-Capacities for monitoring plans and emissions reports are being built up in the private sector.
-The ETS creates a level playing field with the EU internal market.
+At the national level, the project supports the development of administrative structures and capacities.
+To this end, it assists its partners in establishing a basis for setting the emissions cap (emissions scenarios).
+It enables the competent authority to carry out the verification of emission reports from ETS-covered installations.
+The project promotes the development of procedures for emission allowances.
+The IT system is being further developed and integrated into Ukraine’s e-government structures.
+An ETS pilot phase allows plant operators, verifiers, authorities, and environmental inspectors to apply their knowledge.
+Capacities for monitoring plans and emissions reporting are being built up in the private sector.
+The ETS creates a “level playing field” with the EU internal market.

-- On January 1, 2021, the law introducing a new monitoring, reporting and verification (MRV) system came into force.
+- On January 1, 2021, the law introducing a new monitoring, reporting, and verification system (MRV) came into force.
 To support MRV processes, the project conducted a series of training events for employees of the Ministry of Environmental Protection and Natural Resources of Ukraine (MEPR) and the National Center for Accounting of Greenhouse Gas Emissions (Budgetary Institution - BI), which are responsible for MRV issues.
-The trainings were dedicated to the operationalization of the Ukrainian system, especially the specifics of registration of facilities and the application of monitoring plans.
-The project also organized training for operators of facilities covered by MRV legislation.
-Project experts explained the registration process for installations in detail.
+The trainings focused on operationalizing the Ukrainian system, especially the specifics of installation registration and the application of monitoring plans.
+Additionally, the project organized training for operators of installations covered by the MRV legislation.
+Project experts provided detailed explanations of the installation registration process and new legal requirements regarding reporting.

-- The project supports the MEPR in the development of relevant secondary legislation and the institutional set-up of a competent authority.
-The project also supports the MEPR in the revision of Ukrainian legislation in the field of MRV (measurement, reporting, verification), which has become necessary due to the impact of Russian military aggression against Ukraine.
-Currently, the project is developing a strategy for the implementation of an ETS in Ukraine, which includes an operational plan that clearly defines the necessary steps and timelines for getting there.
+- The project supports the MEPR in developing relevant secondary legislation and in the institutional establishment of a competent authority.
+It also assists the MEPR in revising Ukrainian MRV legislation, which has become necessary due to the impacts of the Russian military aggression against Ukraine.
+Within the project framework, an action plan for ETS introduction in Ukraine was developed, clearly defining the necessary steps and timelines.
+After review by the European Commission’s Directorate-General for Climate Action (DG CLIMA), this plan is currently awaiting approval by the Ukrainian government.

-- The main functional components of the data management system (DMS) for installation-based greenhouse gas emissions have been finalized.
-It is now planned to transfer the system to another IT platform.
-As of October 2023, the first components of the system have already been integrated into the new platform on this platform.
+- The main functional components of the data management system (DMS) for installation-based greenhouse gas emissions have been completed.
+The system is now planned to be transferred to a different IT platform.
+Since October 2023, the first components have already been integrated into the new platform, enabling installation operators to register their installations online.

 Latest Update: